-Kuopio city, situated in Eastern Finland, is easy to reach by plane, by train or by car – and even by water from the Gulf of Finland.
+Kuopio city, situated in Eastern Finland, is easy to reach by plane, train, or car, and even by water from the Gulf of Finland.
 Looking from Southern Finland, Kuopio is located halfway to Lapland, in the middle of Finnish Lakeland.
-Picturesque Kuopio is also called as Capital of Lakeland and there is a good reason for that.
-Kuopio and its area is covered more water than land and Kuopio is the biggest city in Lakeland.
+Picturesque Kuopio is also called the Capital of Lakeland and for very good reason.
+Kuopio and its area is covered with more water than land and Kuopio is the biggest city in Lakeland.

-Kuopio Airport, 14 kilometers away from the Kuopio city center, is only 40 minutes flight from Helsinki-Vantaa Airport, where seven daily Finnair flights operate to Kuopio.
-From the airport you can reach the center of Kuopio with a local bus service.
-There is also a taxi rank in the field.
+Kuopio Airport, located 14 kilometers away from Kuopio city center, is only 40 minutes flight from Helsinki-Vantaa Airport, and there are seven daily Finnair flights operating to Kuopio.
+From the airport, you can reach the center of Kuopio with a local bus service or via taxi.
 For bigger groups it’s advisable to book a taxi or minibus in advance.
-Tahko tourism center is less than one hour drive from the airport and it’s easily accessed with taxi or pre-ordered flat-rate airport transfers.
-Different sized and classed rental cars are also available from the airport
+Tahko Tourism Center, home to some of Finland’s best skiing as well as many summer activities, is less than one hour’s drive from the airport and is easily accessed with taxi or pre-ordered flat-rate airport transfers.
+Different sized and classed rental cars are also available from the airport.

-Kuopio railway station is located right in the city center and trains run abundantly from both the south and the north.
-From Helsinki to Kuopio, 10 trains run daily.
-The journey takes 4 hours.
-Kuopio is also easily accessible by train from Turku, Tampere and Jyväskylä – and from north Iisalmi, Oulu, Rovaniemi and many other cities.
-Kuopio city center, the market square is only half kilometres from the station.
+Kuopio railway station is located right in the city center and trains run regularly from both the south and the north of Finland.
+From Helsinki to Kuopio, 10 trains run daily and the journey takes four hours.
+Kuopio is also easily accessible by train from Turku, Tampere and Jyväskylä, and from north Iisalmi, Oulu, Rovaniemi and many other cities.
+Kuopio city center and the market square is only half a kilometre from the station.

-If you are heading to Tahko by train, you can jump of the train in Siilinjärvi, which is located to the north of Kuopio and about 20 kilometers closer to Tahko.
-Most of the trains coming from the south to Kuopio continue their journey to Siilinjärvi.
-The connection from Siilinjärvi to Tahko by taxi takes about half an hour.
-Public transport buses from Kuopio through Siilinjärvi to Nilsiä create access points from railway stations to the heart of the tourist area.
-From Nilsiä center to Tahko is about 5 minutes drive by taxi or car.
-In winter season, also the busses are driving straight to Tahko center.
+If you are heading to Tahko by train, you can jump off the train in Siilinjärvi, which is located to the north of Kuopio and about 20 kilometers closer to Tahko.
+From here, you can travel by taxi.
+Most of the trains coming from the south to Kuopio continue their journey to Siilinjärvi and the connection from Siilinjärvi to Tahko by taxi takes about half an hour.
+Public transport buses from Kuopio through Siilinjärvi to Nilsiä are another option and all go to the heart of the tourist area.
+From Nilsiä center to Tahko it is about 5 minutes drive by taxi or car.
+In the winter season, the buses arrive straight to Tahko center.

-Bus connections to Kuopio area come both from the south and from the north, and Kuopio local buses and summer city trains ensure smooth movement around the area.
-Tahko’s free ski bus runs in the winter season, creating also more connections between Kuopio and Tahko.
+Bus connections to the Kuopio area come both from the south and from the north, and Kuopio local buses and summer city trains are a reliable and easy option.
+Tahko’s free ski bus runs in the winter season, creating even more connections between Kuopio and Tahko.

-By car, the journey from Helsinki to Kuopio takes about five hours and the journey smoothly flows through high way 5.
-On the way you can admire many other sights in Finland, as the highway passes through half of the country.
-Roads between Kuopio and Helsinki are in good condition.
-The Kuopio area is also popular with motorcyclists coming near and far, as the region’s countryside has countless landscape routes loved by them.
+By car, the journey from Helsinki to Kuopio takes about five hours and the journey follows highway five.
+On the way you can admire other sights and scenery of Finland, as the highway passes through half of the country.
+Roads between Kuopio and Helsinki are in good condition, making the drive enjoyable.
+The Kuopio area is also popular with motorcyclists who come from near and far to enjoy the scenic countryside drives.